codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ```

 Additionally, we will be using the latest kernel available to ensure the best support for the hardware of the PC.
 The
-Ubuntu 18.04 package install comes prepackaged with kernel 4.13, however, the latest at the time of writing was 4.20.
+Ubuntu 18.04.1 install comes prepackaged with kernel 4.13, however, the latest at the time of writing was 4.20.x.
 To install this, we will using a third-party package called [ukuu](https://github.com/teejee2008/ukuu) to upgrade to the
 latest.

 ## Setting up the Ubuntu 18.04 for Hardware Compatibility
 At this stage, we want to set up the Ubuntu to ensure all packages required for deep learning and GPU support will be